ramasrini1/ToDoApp/README.md

 ## Description
-This is a multi user app for creating, maintianing and deleting tasks This app allows you to create a list of tasks that you want to perform mostly your daily activity Once you have finished the task, you can mark it as complete or delete it.
+This is a multi user app for creating, maintianing and deleting tasks This app allows you to create a list of tasks that you want to perform Once you have finished the task, you can mark it as complete or delete it.
-This is a multi user app which means, multiple users can use this app and they get to view, delete or update only the tasks that they have created.
+Being a multi user app means, multiple users can use this app and view, update or delete only the tasks that they have created.

 ## Img of App